hannesdatta/thesis-guide-deprec/docs/index.md

-# Managing your Master (and PhD) thesis
+# Managing your Master (and PhD) thesis in Marketing Analytics

 !!! warning
 	This page is currently under development.
 Please do not use this material until further notice.

-Writing a thesis, whether it's for your MSc degree or your PhD, can be **a challenging experience**.
+Writing a paper, whether it's for your MSc degree or your PhD, can be **a challenging experience**.
 Luckily, you're not the first one to go through that process.
 And that's why we have assembled some material for you to help you succeed.

-The most important things to remember are the two success factors:
+The most important thing to remember is that success is not only defined by the [**content**](content/index.md) of your thesis, but also significantly by the [**process**](process/index.md) of writing your paper.
+<br><br>
 ![Overview of process](/assets/overview.png){: style="height:100px"}

-the [**content**](content/index.md) of your thesis + the [**process**](process/index.md) of writing your thesis.
-That's why we've structured this manual along these two themes!
+The fact that content *and* process will help you to succeed, we have also structured this manual along these two themes!

 Last, you'll find a bunch of tips for [meeting with your advisor](meetings/one.md).

 Happy browsing!

 <!---